 "I am a daughter of adventure." — Molly Brown

 Happy birthday, Molly Brown!
-Margaret (who didn't go by the name Molly during her life) was born in Missouri in 1867.
+Margaret (who didn't go by the name Molly during her life) was born in Missouri on July 18, 1867.
 At 13, she found work in a factory until two of her siblings moved to Colorado to mine when she was 18.
 She moved to Leadville, CO, in 1886 and met and married J.J.
 Brown in September of 1886.
 They had two children and financially, they struggled during the early years of their marriage until gold was found at Little Johnny Mine in 1893 and they became millionaires.
 The next year, the family moved to Denver to their home on Pennsylvania Avenue (now Street).
 You can visit the Molly Brown House & Museum (up to four visitors for free) using the Exploration Passopens a new window.

 In 1901 Margaret attempted to win a seat in the state senate although she withdrew from the race.
 In 1909, after 23 years of marriage, the Browns signed a separation agreement.
 They never divorced (their separation lasted until J.J.'s death in 1922).
 In 1912, Margaret, with more independence to pursue her own life, traveled to Egypt, Rome and Paris with her daughter and friends J.J. and Madeleine Astor in 1912.
 When she received word that her grandson was ill, Margaret booked passage on the Titanicopens a new window.
 After the Titanic opens a new windowhit an iceberg, Margaret found herself in lifeboat #6.
 Upon being rescued by the Carpathia, Margaret realized many women had lost everything from their families to their belongings, and raised $10,000 for aid even before the Carpathia reached New York City.
 And the nickname "Unsinkable"?
 That came from Polly Pry, a Denver gossip columnist.